Skip to Main Content

 Compare the best homeowners insurance companies in Louisiana

-Based on our analysis, USAA, Allstate, State Farm and The Hanover are the top homeowners insurance companies in Louisiana.
-These carriers offer a mix of competitive rates, robust coverage, several discounts and high financial strength ratings.
-While customer satisfaction scores from the 2024 J.D.
-Power U.S. Home Insurance Study are mixed, these companies are a good place to start gathering quotes for the best Louisiana homeowners insurance.
+Based on Bankrate's analysis, the carriers below offer a mix of competitive rates, robust coverage, several discounts and high financial strength ratings.
+While customer satisfaction scores from the J.D.
+Power 2024 U.S. Home Insurance Study are mixed, these companies are a good place to start gathering quotes.

 737